WAMS: Workload Allocations Management System

 - Terminology, Section hierarchy, and other localisation information

-WAMS is currently deployed in three Australian universities and is being trialled in a handful of others.
-We can introduce the software to your team in a free one-hour online demonstration, via Skype, Google Hangout, or other teleconferencing technology.
+WAMS is currently deployed in five Australian universities and is being trialled in a handful of others.
+We can introduce the software to your team in a free one-hour online demonstration, via Skype, Zoom, or other teleconferencing technology.
 Contact us to arrange a demo.